January Step by Step: Close reads, freebies, and more!

-Hello and sorry.
-I tried so hard getting this post out last weekend and boom I failed!
-However, we are here now so let’s get started!
-Welcome to my January aka winter edition of Step by Step!
+Hello and welcome to my January aka winter edition of Step by Step!
 I will be sharing all about my winter themed close reads, math ideas, and more!
 Let’s get started with a close read that I am also sharing as a FREEBIE!
 We all know and LOVE Snowy Day!
 So, if you haven’t had a chance to try out a close read…now is your chance!
 Okay, let’s get started with Snowy Day!

 Snowy Day is week one of the 4th unit in KinderLiteracy!
 This unit is the first unit that really starts to teach kiddos that we not only read books to state characters, setting, and for an enjoyment purpose.
 However, that we also read books to LEARN!
 I think that it is so important that we relay to the kiddos that we can learn from EVERY book!
 We teach them that nonfiction texts are great for learning facts, but we can learn from fiction as well!
 In Unit 4 of KinderLiteracy, the students also take a new role on Tuesday’s (vocabulary days).
 I will speak more about that once we get there!
 The Snowy Day close read is paired with a nonfiction text, Snow is Falling.
 Remember that you don’t have to use that paired text… any text you have that would pair nicely will work!
 This week’s essential question, How does the author portray the conclusion of the story?
 The “life-based” essential question, Why does snow melt?
 Can you prove this?
 Like I mentioned above, I love getting the kiddos to pick up on that factual knowledge!